 The number of daily trips associated with a development is linked to the proposed use.
 Initially, when the CRA became a TCEA, the designation provided for a substantial increase in retail and industrial/warehouse square footage with no increase proposed in single family residential units and only a minor increase in multi-family units.
 The TCEA can be seen as a direct reflection of the combined land use vision of the Comprehensive Plan and the Redevelopment Plan and in 2001, the Westgate CRA was still primarily focused on updating internal underground infrastructure networks.
 The CRA initiated an amendment to the TCEA following the adoption of the 2005 Redevelopment Plan that allowed for a significantly different mix of land use thresholds.
-The 2005 Plan vision for the Westgate and N. Congress Avenue corridors included mixed use, high density multi-family, and more intense commercial uses.
-The amended TCEA mirrored that vision by increasing multi-family units, office, and commercial/retail uses, while simultaneously decreasing industrial and warehouse land uses.
+The 2005 Plan vision for the Westgate and N. Congress Avenue corridors included mixed use, high density multi-family units, office, and commercial/retail uses, while simultaneously decreasing industrial and warehouse land uses.
 In late 2015, the CRA initiated another amendment to the TCEA which removed the cap on individual use types to allow more flexibility.
 A project must receive a recommendation of approval from the CRA Board to be considered eligible to benefit from the trip pool.
 Several infill development and redevelopment projects have utilized the TCEA incentive since its creation.